sagemath/trac_to_gh/Issue 1470.md

 }
 ```

-Changing assignee from jmbr to mabshoff.
+Changing assignee from @jmbr to mabshoff.